Aisbergg/ansible-role-docker_compose_containers/README.md

-# Ansible - Docker Container Configurator
+# Ansible - Docker Compose Containers

 Ansible role for creating docker container compositions.
 It let's you easily manage extensive container compositions with a lot of containers and detailed startup parameters.
-Based on reusable templates the container configuration is created and then used with the *[docker_container](http://docs.ansible.com/ansible/docker_container_module.html)* module to manage the container.
+Based on reusable templates a configuration of a container composition is created and then passed to the *[docker_container](http://docs.ansible.com/ansible/docker_container_module.html)* module to manage the docker container.

 ## Requirements